 I hope you get a chance to read them!
-Don't forget to find me over at Twitter and on Facebook!
-I love to hear from readers, and welcome emails as well.
+Don’t forget to find me on Facebook and on Twitter.
+I love to hear from readers, and emails are always welcome!

-If you love my books, please do spread the word with friends, on Amazon with reviews and other book sites, and Goodreads with reviews.
-It really helps a lot!
+If you love my books, please do spread the word with friends, on Amazon with reviews and other book sites, and Goodreads as well.
+It really helps a lot.

 Thanks so much for your ongoing support!
 I love my readers!

 "A fun, sassy read!
 A cross between Erma Bombeck and Candace Bushnell, reading Jenny Gardiner is like sinking your teeth into a big frosted chocolate cupcake...you just want more." —Meg Cabot, author of Big Boned and Queen of Babble Gets Hitched

 "Jenny Gardiner has done it again — this fun, fast–paced book is a great

 summer read." —Sarah Pekkanen, author of The Opposite of Me

 With a strong yet delightfully vulnerable voice, food critic Abbie Jennings embarks on a soulful journey where her love for banana cream pie and disdain for ill–fitting Spanx clash in hilarious and heartbreaking ways.
 As her body balloons and her personal life crumbles, Abbie must face the pain and secret fears she's held inside for far too long.
 I cheered for her the entire way. —Beth Hoffman, bestselling author of Saving CeeCee Honeycutt